 Donated laptops restore people to the community

 The refurbished computers will take on a new life at area nonprofits such as Goodwill, ReMerge and Sunbeam, providing digital literacy and job skills to area residents.
-At ReMerge, for example, when women move from supervised housing in Phase 1, to a sober living situation in Phase 2, they also start computer classes, look for jobs and generally gain more independence.
+At ReMerge, for example, when women move from supervised housing to a sober living situation, they also start computer classes, look for jobs and generally gain more independence.
 ReMerge plans to assign a donated computer to each woman that they can keep until graduation.